Rotifer/Rotifer.github.io/_posts/2025-01-04-loading-and-viewing-data-in-duckdb.md

 - Verified that both data row counts and the number of columns in the new table were as expected
 - Used the _DESCRIBE_ command to get a convenient view of the table column names and data types.

+## Next steps

+The data we need is now in DuckDB but we need to:

+- Verify it.
+- Convert columns the right data types - dates, for example, are stored as    strings and need to be converted.
+- Re-shape the crosstabbed 1992-1993 season's data to make it consistent with other seasons' data.
+- These analysis-ready tables will be created in the _main_ schema.